 Close the fuel valve when the machine is transported to prevent fuel leakage from the carburetor.
+Drain the tank before transporting the machine in a vehicle.

 For long periods of storage, turn off the fuel shutoff valve and let the engine run until there is no more fuel in the line.
 Use a fuel additive such as Sta-Bil to minimize fuel gum deposits.